 This is San Jose's fine-dining destination.
 Chef Scott Cooper worked his way up from dishwasher, holding nearly every position in the industry before eventually becoming executive chef.
 His international travels are reflected in modern Cal-French dishes like a ragout of Burgundy snails with fennel panna cotta, linguine and prawns in Cognac truffle cream, and braised duck breast with sour cherry, sage and black forbidden rice.

 The focus at this French-American brasserie is on quality cocktails (like A Postcard from Japan, made with black sesame-washed Japanese whisky, oloroso sherry, Licor 43, black sesame bitters) and fare like the oxtail rillettes, Burgundy snails in Pernod parsley butter and pan-roasted duck breast, lentils and herb salad.

 Located in neighboring Santa Clara, Orenchi Ramen is a South Bay favorite for freshly-made noodles.
 Set in a strip-mall, expect a long line for regional ramen styles like tonkotsu, soy-based shoyu ramen and tasty agedashi tofu or limited tsukemen ramen (dipping noodles).

-Santana Row is known for its chain restaurants and corporate chains, but Nemea Greek Taverna is a local gem for Greek and Mediterranean food and even the occasional live band.
+Santana Row is known for its chain restaurants, but Nemea Greek Taverna is a local gem for Greek and Mediterranean food and even the occasional live band.
 Popular dishes include paidakia (mesquite-grilled lamb chops with braised greens and potatoes) and octapodi (sushi-grade octopus charcoal-broiled in citrus, oregano and olive oil).